Emzzie/emzzie.github.io/_posts/Basics/2024-09-19-OSI_Model_Basics.md

 tags: [Basics, OSI]
 pin: false
 ---

-The OSI (**O**pen **S**ystem **I**nterconnection) Model is a well known way of breaking down the computer networking into sevel layers.
+This is a VERY quick overview of the OSI (**O**pen **S**ystem **I**nterconnection) Model, a well known way of breaking down the computer networking into seven layers.

-For the visual lerners out there [here](https://www.youtube.com/watch?v=KHMwhjQrCmo) is an awesome three minute explanation.
+For the visual learners out there [here](https://www.youtube.com/watch?v=KHMwhjQrCmo) is an awesome three minute explanation.

 Otherwise lets get to it!

 ## Layer 1  (The Physical Layer):
-Specifies how the physical communication will take place, which cables are used if any, which voltages etc. \
+Specifies how the physical communication will take place, which cables are used if any, which voltages etc.

 ## Layer 2 (The Data Link Layer):
 This layer handles the node-to-node transfer.
 There are two layers here, the Media Access Control (MAC) and the Logical Link Control (LLC).